OpenMS/OpenMS/CONTRIBUTING.md

   - label your issue using github labels (e.g. as: question, defect) that indicated the type of issue and which components of OpenMS (blue labels) are affected.
 The severity is usually assigned by OpenMS maintainers and used internally to e.g. indicate if a bug is a blocker for a new release.

 #Opening a Pull Request

+You probably came here to open a pull request that:
+  - implements new features and tools or
+  - because you fixed a nasty bug.

+We are happy to review your contributions and point out potential ways on how to improve them.

 Before getting started we recommend taking a look at our GitHub-Wiki: https://github.com/OpenMS/OpenMS/wiki#-for-developers